 For more details on "Device Mode", please go to the next chapter.
-In general, aside from the big mixer, you will be able to control any supported device, whether a native instrument, effect, or a Rack Extension, by creating a sequencer track for it and giving it master keyboard focus, or by selecting it in the rack and making sure the device has "remote" focus, has shown below for Malstrom (selection in the rack only works with Reason 8.3 and above).
+In general, aside from the big mixer, you will be able to control any supported device, whether a native instrument, effect, Rack Extension or VST, by creating a sequencer track for it and giving it master keyboard focus, or by selecting it in the rack and making sure the device has "remote" focus, has shown below for Malstrom.